FinanceDAO/tokensale/README.md

 ## Developer quick start 👩‍💻

-`yarn start` will install spin up the app in a DAO on the devchan, with hot reloading.
+`yarn start` will install spin up the app in a DAO on the devchan with hot reloading.

 There are a few other scripts provided: